 A Call for Change

-The IEJ advocates for a universal basic income grant to address the limitations and pitfalls of poverty targeting systems.
+The IEJ advocates for a universal basic income grant to address the limitations and pitfalls of poverty-targeting systems.
 Policy recommendations include:

 - Eliminating restrictive eligibility criteria.